Athirat the Huntress: Secrets of the Ugaritic Goddess of Power

 Knight of the Clouds

-Studying and analyzing the myth of Athirat the Huntress from Ugaritic mythology
+Analysis and Symbolism of Athirat the Huntress

 • The importance of feminine deities in the Ugaritic kingdom is shown by their presence alongside masculine deities in most Ugaritic myths.